1.How is glass panel produced?

 4. Others you think necessary.

 1. Contact our sales with detailed requirements/drawings/quantities, or just an idea or a sketch.

 2. We check internally to see if it’s producible, then provide suggestions and make samples for your approval.

-3. Email us your official order, and send deposit.
+3. Email us your official order, and send the deposit.

-5. Process balance payment and advise us your opinion on safe delivery.
+5. Process balance payment and advise your opinion on safe delivery.

 Welcome.
-Our factories are located in Dongguan China, please let us know when you will come and how many people, we will advise route guidance in details.
+Our factories are located in Dongguan China, please let us know when you will come and how many people, we will advise the route guidance in detail.

 Yes, we offer 3 months guarantee period after the glass is dispatched from our factory.
 If there have any damages when received the replacements will be provided FOC.

 1. Cutting raw material sheet into required size